 Pliable departed to avoid his present suffering, but just as Goodwill rightly assessed that Pliable did not think of the glory of heaven, he also did not think of the punishment of hell.
 When apostates leave the faith because of suffering, little do they realize the trial they are presently enduring is mild compared to the eternal torment they will suffer for abandoning Christ.

 One of the great blessings associated with persevering through trials and proving faith to be genuine is the confidence that hell will not have to be endured.
-Instead, there is the encouragement that comes from the words of Revelation 21:4: “God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
-There shall be no more pain, for the former things have passed away.”
+Instead, there is the encouragement that comes from these words:

 Discussion Questions to Answer in Comments Section: